-NSW ENERGY AND RESOURCES KNOWLEDGE HUB The NSW Energy and Resources Knowledge Hub is supporting strong links between industry, research organisations and government to drive innovation and growth for Australia's energy and resources sector.
+NSW ENERGY AND RESOURCES KNOWLEDGE HUB

+The NSW Energy and Resources Knowledge Hub is supporting strong links between industry, research organisations and government to drive innovation and growth for Australia's energy and resources sector.
 It is focused on new tools, services and pathways for SMEs, breaking down barriers to collaboration.

 energyinnovation.net.au

 NSW DECARBONISATION INNOVATION HUB

 The University, through NIER, will co-host the NSW Decarbonisation Innovation Hub with UNSW, a NSW Government Net Zero Initiative.
 The Hub will help fast-track research, development and commercialisation to drive solutions for a low emissions economy across the three focus areas of Electrification & Energy Systems, Land & Primary Industries, and Power Fuels including Hydrogen.

-newh2.net.au

-2 | The University of Newcastle The University of Newcastle
+The development of Hunter Hydrogen Hubs enable groups of hydrogen users to work together with common infrastructure for the local production, use and distribution of hydrogen.
+The Hub model works to reduce risk and costs for participants through coordination and economies of scale.
+The University is actively engaged with a number of regional Hydrogen Hubs located at the Port of Newcastle, Kooragang Island and the Upper Hunter.
+The Federal Government recently announced \$41 million for the Port of Newcastle and Macquarie Capital's joint venture and \$41 million for Origin Energy's partnership with Orica.
+Their respective projects will focus on green hydrogen production and sustainable use cases to enable future industries in the region, including the supply of hydrogen for heavy industry and transport, conversion into green ammonia, and blending hydrogen into natural gas pipelines.
 HUNTER HYDROGEN ROADMAP The Hunter will be Australia's leading hydrogen hub and technology cluster, demonstrated by excellence in research, innovation, technology and education, production, use, export and employment participation across the hydrogen supply chain.
 The Hunter Hydrogen Taskforce - an initiative led by the University of Newcastle, identified this significant opportunity for the region and has been working to outline a Roadmap that will position the region, attract investment and drive economic activity into the future.